Ty-Thetravelguy/hudson-business-travel/README.md

 For the Colour Palette I used [My Color Space](https://mycolor.space/).

-All images were sorced from [Adobe Stock](https://stock.adobe.com/uk/), and [Shutterstock](https://www.shutterstock.com/).
+All images were sourced from [Adobe Stock](https://stock.adobe.com/uk/), and [Shutterstock](https://www.shutterstock.com/).

 I created my Wireframe using Balsamiq Wireframes, which was downloaded onto my computer.

-My mockup design was created on [Techsini](https://techsini.com/multi-mockup/index.php).
+My mock-up design was created on [Techsini](https://techsini.com/multi-mockup/index.php).

 Chat GPT to help troubleshoot and learn why things were behaving in a certain way.